REASON-6G/mATRIC/README.md

 - Service request: receiving customer service requests through the Orchestrator, complete with requirement definitions.

 3. **mAT Manager**<br>
-The multiple Access Technology Manager consist of monitoring Applications (mApps) that manage xApps for each Access Technology application. <br>
+The multiple Access Technology Manager consist of monitoring Applications (mApps) that manage xApps for each AT application. <br>
 - Expose monitored KPIs: Extracts data for exposure from different access technology
 - Profiling: Performs profiling functions